metabolism-of-cities/metabolism-of-cities-platform/README.md

     $ sudo docker container exec -i moc_db psql -U postgres moc < db.sql

 Replace "db.sql" for the name of your database file (which should be uncompressed before loading it).
-After the database is loaded, you will need to reload your container (CTRL+C followed by:
+After the database is loaded, you will need to reload your container (hit CTRL+C to stop) followed by:

     $ sudo docker-compose up